tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     .. note:: Folders can also be loaded by dragging and dropping them from the Windows Explorer or macOS Finder to the scene cast, Xsheet/Timeline, or Viewer.

-.. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified in Preferences  →  Loading  →  **Level Settings by File Format**.
+.. note:: When a level is loaded, Tahoma checks if its syntax matches one of the level formats specified in Preferences  →  Loading  →  **Level Settings by File Format**.
 In this case the Level Settings specified when the corresponding **Edit** button is opened will be applied.
 It is possible to add as many file formats as you want, defining them by using a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

 .. tip:: **To load back a recently loaded level:**